Skip to main content

 10 mentions Positive Neutral Negative

-• “The graphics are great for an indie game, has a retro charm.
-Though I'm not really the graphics person, the gameplay is way more important and you get the bang for your buck there.”
+• “The graphics are great for an indie game, with a retro charm.
+While the gameplay is more important, you definitely get value for your money here.”

 • “Some of the backgrounds and such are decent looking pixel graphics.”